First Home Grant: What is it?

 - What is Kāinga Ora?

 To be eligible for a First Home Grant, you must:

 - Have earned less than the income caps in the last 12 months

-- Not currently own any property
+- Not currently own any property or land

 - Have been contributing at least the minimum amount to KiwiSaver (or complying fund or exempt employer scheme) for three years or more